bizz84/flutter-tips-and-tricks/README.md

 ## Spread the word!

-If the tips on this repo have helped you, make sure you give it a star 🌟.
-This way others can benefit too and everyone can learn!
+If the tips on this repo have helped you, make sure to give it a star. 🌟

+This way others can benefit too and everyone can learn! 👍

 ### [LICENSE: MIT](LICENSE.md)